workvivo/public/Unwired-users/One-time-passcode/README.md

 ## Additional Notes

+- Rate limits are applied to the end point `/unwired/users/otp`
 - The provided scripts and code samples are for demonstration and testing purposes.
 - For production, always use secure storage and handling for your private keys.
 - Update your Workvivo organisation with your new JWKS as required.